schlosrat/token-health/README.md

 ### Damage Types and Subtypes

 Token Health supports two different ways to control the application of damage to tokens.
-The first is through optional Damage Types and corresponding Mitigation Sources.
+The first is through optional **Damage Types** and corresponding **Mitigation Sources**.
 If your game system supports multiple types of damage where those types may be mitigated by different means then up to three different damage types may be defined.
-For example in the AGE System there are three types of damage: Impact, Ballistic, and Penetrating, and three ways to mitigate damage: Toughness, Impact Armor, and Ballistic Armor.
+For example, in the AGE System there are three types of damage: Impact, Ballistic, and Penetrating, and three ways to mitigate damage: Toughness, Impact Armor, and Ballistic Armor.
 In that system the actor's Toughness attribute acts to reduce all mitigateable sources of damage.
 Impact Armor can further mitigate Impact Damage, but doesn't stop Ballistic Damage.
 Ballisitc Armor can mitigate either Impact or Ballistic Damage.
-And Penetrating Damage bypasses all forms of mitigation.

 Damage types are optional, and if ommited from the configuration settings then the pulldown menu to select Damage Type will also be omitted from the dialog box.
 If defined, the first (Primary) damage type will be the default selection in the event the pulldown menu is not accessed.
-The "Penetrating" Damage Type is a special case that will always bypass damage mitigation sources.
+The **"Penetrating"** Damage Type is a special case that will always bypass damage mitigation sources.
 See **Module Configuration** below for details.

-The second way to control the application of damage is through Damage Subtypes, which can be used to control which resource pool the damage will be applied to or other game system specific rules for the application of damage.
+The second way to control the application of damage is through **Damage Subtypes**, which can be used to control which resource pool the damage will be applied to or other game system specific rules for the application of damage.
 Foundry VTT allows up to two resource bars for a token, and some game systems employ multiple "health" resource attributes.
-For example DnD5e has a single resource pool: Hit Points, but Savage Worlds Adventure Edition (SWADE) employs two (Wounds and Fatigue).
-Similarly TORG Eternety uses Shock and Wounds, and Legend of the Five Rings (L5R) uses Strife and Fatigue.
+For example DnD5e has a single resource pool: Hit Points, but Savage Worlds Adventure Edition (SWADE), TORG Eternety and Legend of the Five Rings (L5R) each employ two.

-An expample of a single resource system is DnD5e.
+**Example Single Resource System**: DnD5e.
 The configuration settings and damage dialog box for DnD5e are shown below.
 Note there are no radio buttons displayed for the selection of damage subtype since there is only one subtype defined.
 The tokens each have just one resource bar corresponding to their Hit Points - the attributes for which are configured in the module settings.

 ![screenshot](screenshot_5.png)

-An example of a two resource system is L5R.
-The configuration settings and damage dialog box for DnD5e are shown below.
+**Example Two Resource System**: L5R.
+The configuration settings and damage dialog box for L5R5e are shown below.
 Note in this case there are two damage subtypes selectable via radio buttons below the Amount input box.
 Whenever there are two subtypes defined the first one defined will be the default.

 ![screenshot](screenshot_6.png)

 The Primary Damage Subtype is an optional field when configuring Token Health, however the Primary Health Pool and corresponding Max are required.
 The Secondary Health Pool and its corresponding Max are only required if a Secondary Damage Type is defined.
 In some cases you may need more than one damage subtype when both types affect the same health pool.
 For example in the AGE System the two damage subtypes are Wound and Stun, where Stun damage can at most incapacitate an actor while Wound damage is able to kill.

-An example of a single resouce system with two damage subtypes is AGE.
-The configuration settings and damage dialog are shown below.
+**Example Single Rresouce System with Two Damage Subtypes**: AGE System.
+The configuration settings and damage dialog for AGE games are shown below.
 Note that as the AGE system also employed Damage Types and Mitigation Sources there is also a Damage Type pulldown menu in the Token Health dialog.

 ![screenshot](screenshot_7.png)

-The "Stun" damage subtype is a special case in that like the "Penetrating" damage type special rules are applied.
+The **"Stun"** damage subtype is a special case in that like the "Penetrating" damage type special rules are applied.
 In the case of "Stun" damage, no matter how much damage is applied it will never reduce the health pool past the point of unconciousness.

 ### Output to Chat